The best Cyber Monday deals 2019

 $49 $22 at Amazon

-The Echo Dot is already an extremely affordable smart device, but this Black Friday deal cuts it even further, making it just $22.
+The Echo Dot is already an extremely affordable smart device, but this Cyber Monday deal cuts it even further, making it just $22.
 If you're looking for an easy solution to your smart speaker needs, this is a great option.View Deal

 Kindle (2019) with $5 Credit: